-July 9, 1982 - A man penetrates security at Buckingham Palace and encounters the Queen in her bedroom.
+July 9, 1982 - A man gets past security at Buckingham Palace and encounters the Queen in her bedroom.

-May 16, 1991 - The Queen addresses a joint session of the United States Congress, the first British monarch to do so.
+May 16, 1991 - The Queen addresses a joint session of the US Congress, the first British monarch to do so.

-November 24, 1992 - At a luncheon commemorating her 40th anniversary on the throne, the Queen declares 1992 as an "Annus Horribilis".
-That year marked the separation of the Duke and Duchess of York, the divorce of Princess Anne and Mark Phillips, the increasing estrangement of the Prince and Princess of Wales, and the fire at Windsor Castle.
+November 24, 1992 - At a luncheon commemorating her 40th anniversary on the throne, the Queen declares 1992 as an “Annus Horribilis.”
+That year marked the separation of the Duke and Duchess of York, the divorce of Princess Anne and Mark Phillips, the increasing estrangement of the Prince and Princess of Wales, and a fire at Windsor Castle.